ARRANGING 101

 Course Overview

 Arranging 101 is a ten week online course which walks through everything you need to know to write a big band arrangement.
-Participants are introduced to a wide range of topics that build off of one another, such as jazz harmony and horn voicings.
-The course covers 126 unique techniques, each unpacked and demonstrated with real-world examples and accompanying exercises.
+Participants are introduced to a wide range of topics that build off of one another, such as jazz harmony and voicings.
+The course covers 126 unique techniques, each unpacked and demonstrated with real-world examples and accompanying exercises where everyone receives individual feedback.
 As a result, participants will walk away from the course with a completed big band arrangement if they finish the prescribed tasks.
-Every session is taught live through Zoom with an experienced arranger who will answer your questions and guide you through each topic.
+Every session is taught live through Zoom with Toshi Clinch, an experienced arranger who will answer your questions and guide you through each topic.
 If you can’t make a session don’t worry, each live Zoom is recorded and sent out to participants afterward so you can catch up or look over the content in your own time.
+The course has a maximum capacity of 25 people to guarantee that all participants have access to Toshi and achieve their arranging goals.

 Curriculum